Fordham-Deep-Learning-Final-Project/Data-Preprocessing/README.md

 ## Drop.py
 Given that we cannot find the original image without red or other color boxes, and not knowing the effect of CoCo framework.
 I make some simple work to remove the parts outside of the boxes.
 Just in case if we need it for training.

+## Split.py (Not sure whether to use or not)
+Try to split the training and testing datasets.
+The reason I don't choose to use Sklearn train_test_split is because the imbalance of the data.
+Another optional solution is to change the weights or manualy add more datas on those class with small amount of datas.